percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.7.29-31.43.rst

 * :jirabug:`PXC-2969`: Modified the "Load balancing with Proxy-SQL" documentation to include the Criteria for Use.
 * :jirabug:`PXC-2904`: Ensured the "Percona-XtraDB-Cluster-57" yum package installed the required xtrabackup version.
 * :jirabug:`PXC-2958`: Modified the User Documentation to include wsrep_certification_rules and the cert.optimistic_pa option.
-* :jirabug:`PXC-2974`: Modified Percona XtraDB Cluster (PXC) Dockerfile to Integrate the Galera WSREP recovery process.
-* :jirabug:`PS-6979`: If CREATE USER remains in the processlist, other users may see it.
-Modified the processing to call clean up functions as part of event.
-(Upstream :mysqlbug:`99200`)
 * :jirabug:`PXC-2912`: Modified the netcat Configuration to Include the -N option, which is required by more recent versions of netcat.
 The option allows the shutdown of the network socket after the input EOF.
+* :jirabug:`PXC-2974`: Modified Percona XtraDB Cluster (PXC) Dockerfile to Integrate the Galera WSREP recovery process.
+* :jirabug:`PS-6979`: Modify the processing to call clean up functions to remove CREATE USER statement from the processlist after the statement has completed (Upstream :mysqlbug:`99200`)
+* :jirabug:`PXC-2684`: Modified error handling to prevent deadlock when stored procedure was aborted.